GRIFORTIS/Schiavinato_Sharing/WHITEPAPER.md

 Moreover, entropy-based schemes require explicit conversion between the binary entropy and the mnemonic words, including verification of the BIP39 checksum bits.
 Reversing this process by hand—mapping words to indices, expanding to a bitstring, separating entropy from checksum, and possibly re-encoding is beyond what can reasonably be expected in a manual recovery scenario.

-In contrast, the Schiavinato Cipher operates directly on BIP39 word indices in a small prime field.
+In contrast, Schiavinato Sharing operates directly on BIP39 word indices in a small prime field.
 Recovery never requires manipulating bits or recomputing the BIP39 checksum by hand.
 All visible operations are integer additions and multiplications modulo a fixed prime.

 #### 3.2 Methodology: Independent Polynomials in a Prime Field

-The core innovation of the Schiavinato Cipher is to instantiate Shamir's Secret Sharing over the prime field $GF(p)$ with
+The core innovation of Schiavinato Sharing is to instantiate Shamir's Secret Sharing over the prime field $GF(p)$ with

 $$
 p = 2053,